From a trickle to a steady flow: Coronavirus caseload tests U.S. military

-FORT BELVOIR, Va., March 19 (Reuters) - It is not even 10 a.m. and Navy nurse Lieutenant Gretta Walker has already sent at least eight people for coronavirus screening at Fort Belvoir, Virginia.
+FORT BELVOIR, Va.
+(Reuters) - It is not even 10 a.m. and Navy nurse Lieutenant Gretta Walker has already sent at least eight people for coronavirus screening at Fort Belvoir, Virginia.

 Her colleague, Samantha Smith, a civilian nurse at the base hospital, said the pace of patients arriving over coronavirus concerns was rapidly picking up.